Transition Town Jericho

 • Food Hub Initiative

-Transition Town Jericho’s initiative to pass a non-binding vote on March 7th at Town Meeting Day
+Transition Town Jericho’s initiative passes as a non-binding vote on March 7th 2023 at Town Meeting Day!

 Picture